Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Relay a sense of urgency

-If you only have 17 days left to meet your goal, for example, let your donors know.
+If you only have 17 days left to meet your goal, for example, let your donor database know.
 A specific timeline will remind them that you still need help— and quickly.

 Announce a “fundraising bonanza” day